Chapter 2: This Venerable One is Alive

 This Venerable One fucking died—how about that for a nightmare?

 Seeing that he still didn’t speak, Rong Jiu thought he was in a bad mood and got up from the bed, walking to the window to hug Mo Ran from behind.
-“Mo-gongzi, why don’t you pay attention to me?
+“Mo-gongzi, why don’t you look at me?
 What are you spacing out and ignoring me for?”

-Mo Ran’s entire face turned blue at this embrace.
+Mo Ran’s face grew ashen in this embrace.
 He wanted nothing more than to tear this little devil off his back and slap his delicate face ten times over, but he held back.
-He was still a bit perplexed and couldn’t make any sense of the situation.
+He was still a bit bewildered and couldn’t make any sense of the situation.

 After all, if he really had been reborn, then he couldn’t just beat Rong Jiu out of the blue after sleeping with him just last night.
-This behavior would make it seem like he had lost his mind.
+This behavior would make it seem like a lunatic.
 Not good, and definitely out of the question.

-Mo Ran reined in his emotions and asked, pretending to be forgetful, “What month and day is it today?”
+Mo Ran reined in his emotions and asked, pretending to be forgetful, “What date is it today?”

 Rong Jiu was taken aback for a moment, then smiled as he replied, “It’s the fourth day of the fifth month.”